Tapestries

 Tiny changes in temperature and humidity in a room can cause the tapestries to shrink or expand from hour to hour, from minute to minute.
 It is if the tapestries appear to breathe, expanding, contracting and shifting.
 The threads twist and rotate restlessly.
 When the warp threads relax, the loops move and change.

 There is a luminosity and depth of field in them.
 Obviously, photographs can neither reflect the beauty and sheen of pure silk, nor the impression of three dimension.
-Then there is a solace in their beauty and one can state at them in pure amazement.
+Then there is a solace in their beauty and one can stare at them in pure amazement.

 “Picture yourself in Missouri with World-Class Exhibitions”